Indo-European migrations: Linguistics

 Albanian, Greek, and other Paleo-Balkan languages had their core in the Balkans after the Indo-European migrations in the region.
 Proto-Celtic and Proto-Italic may have developed from Indo-European languages coming from Central Europe to Western Europe after the 3rd millennium BCE Yamnaya migrations into the Danube Valley, while Proto-Germanic and Proto-Balto-Slavic may have developed east of the Carpathian Mountains, in present-day Ukraine, moving north and spreading with the Corded Ware culture in Middle Europe (third millennium BCE).

 The Proto-Indo-Iranian language and culture probably emerged within the Sintashta culture (c.
 2100–1800 BCE), at the eastern border of the Abashevo culture, which in turn developed from the Corded Ware-related Fatyanovo–Balanovo culture.
 The Sintashta culture grew into the Andronovo culture (c.
 1900–800 BCE), the two first phases being the Fedorovo Andronovo culture (c.
 1900–1400 BCE) and Alakul Andronovo culture (c.
 1800–1500 BCE).
 Indo-Aryans moved into the Bactria–Margiana Archaeological Complex (c.
 2400–1600 BCE) and spread to the Levant (Mitanni), northern India (Vedic people, c.
 1700 BCE).
 The Iranian languages spread back throughout the steppes with the Scyths, and into Ancient Iran with the Medes, Parthians and Persians from c.
 800 BCE.

-A number of alternative theories have been proposed.
-Colin Renfrew's Anatolian hypothesis suggests a much earlier date for the Indo-European languages, proposing an origin in Anatolia and an initial spread with the earliest farmers who migrated to Europe.
-It has been the only serious alternative for the steppe-theory, but suffers from a lack of explanatory power.
+Alternative theories include Colin Renfrew's Anatolian hypothesis.
+It suggests a much earlier date for the Indo-European languages, proposing an origin in Anatolia and an initial spread with the earliest farmers who migrated to Europe.

 Also, the Armenian hypothesis proposes that the Urheimat of the Indo-European language was south of the Caucasus.
 While the Armenian hypothesis has been criticized on archeological and chronological grounds, recent genetic research has revived debate.